rohangoel96/blog/_travels/2018-10-19-mysore-dasara.md

 |
 Supposedly, more than 11 lakh people attend the dasara celebrations at mysore.
 |
-The weathermean predicted heavy downpour over the dasara but we were welcomed with scorthing heat.
+The weatherman predicted heavy downpour over the dasara but we were welcomed with scorching heat.
 Thankfully, preparing for rains, we brought umbrellas which help against the sun too :)
 |
 Forming a mesh of umbrellas for some shade in the crowd with no water or space to properly stand.
 |